Minnesota Youth Institute

 BECOME A STUDENT LEADER IN THE GLOBAL FIGHT AGAINST HUNGER!

-Take part in the 6th annual Minnesota Youth Institute at the University of Minnesota on September 21, 2013.
+Don't miss the Minnesota Youth Institute at the University of Minnesota!

 At this exciting day-long event, participating high school students have the opportunity to:

-- Meet innovative researchers, professors and college students in Minnesota working to end hunger and poverty and improve food security around the world.
+- Meet innovative researchers, professors and college students in Minnesota working to end hunger and poverty and improve food security around the world; and

 HOW TO PARTICIPATE

-To participate in the Minnesota Youth Institute, students research a global issue and write a five-page paper under the supervision of a teacher mentor (using the downloadable guidelines above).
-Each school must register their nominees online no later than June 15, 2013, and submit each student's research paper online by August 1.
-Each registered student's school transcript and resume must also be emailed to the state coordinator by August 1.
-Ninth through Twelfth grade students are eligible to apply.
+To participate in the World Food Prize Minnesota Youth Institute, students research a global issue and write a five page paper under the supervision of a teacher/mentor (using the downloadable guidelines above).
+Each teacher/mentor must register their student online and submit each student's research paper online by May 2, 2016.
+Students in the 8-12 grades are eligible to apply.

-Meal and program expenses at the Minnesota Youth Institute are provided by the University of Minnesota for participating student delegates and their teacher mentors, but participants must organize their own transportation to and from the event in St. Paul.
+There is no registration cost to participate in the Minnesota Youth Institute and lunch will be provided the day of the event.
+However, both student and teacher/mentor participants must organize their own transportation to and from the event in St. Paul, MN.

-For more information on how to participate in the Minnesota Youth Institute, contact the State Coordinator Kay Ellingson at firstname.lastname@example.org or at (612) 624-6280.
+For more information on how to participate in the Minnesota Youth Institute, contact the State Coordinator Dr. LaJoy R. Spears at email@example.com or (612) 624-9646.